Jorge-Montero/Resume-maker/README.md

 # Resume-maker

-Our resume maker is ATS (Applicant Tracking System) friendly.
+Our resume maker is ATS (Applicant Tracking System) friendly, and comes with an "industry aware" fill-in guide.